TheTrio/Espresso/README.md

 - `len`: Returns the length of a string or an array.
 - `print`: Prints a value to the console.
+- `push`: Pushes a value to the end of an array.
+- `pop`: Pops a value from the end of an array by default.
+Takes an optional index to pop from a specific index.

 ```js
 let count = len("hello"); // 5